Academy Awards Trivia Quiz Questions With Answers

 A: Between three and four weeks.

-In 2016, the Academy returned to bronze as the core metal of the statuettes, handing manufacturing duties to whom?
+, the Academy returned to bronze as the core metal of the statuettes, handing manufacturing duties to whom?

 A: Walden, New York-based Polich Tallix Fine Art Foundry.